 The Mithun memorandum includes an explanation of the contributing factors to the June Alternative recommendations, including a summary of additional transportation analysis completed as part of Task 1 of the Station Area Plan supplemental scope, growth projections for the June Alternatives by study area quadrant, and exhibits showing revised recommended development typologies and maximum building heights.
-Table A, below, compares the projected household and employment growth under the studied DSEIS alternatives and the June Alternatives currently being studied in the supplemental scope.
+Table A, below, compares the projected household and employment growth under the studied DSEIS alternatives and the June Alternatives under consideration.

-Table A: Comparison of DSEIS and Recommended June Alternatives 2044
+Table A: Comparison of DSEIS and Recommended June Alternatives 2044 Growth Projections

-Growth Projections
+C. C. T. C.

-Alternative Total Projected Households Total Projected Employment DSEIS No-Action Alternative 2,782 10,859 June Alternative A: Current Trends 3,669 11,821 June Alternative B: Transit Connected Growth 8,003 20,151 DSEIS Alternative 2 8,509 28,688 DSEIS Alternative 3 10,909 34,988
+Alternative Projected Household Growth Projected Employment Growth

+DSEIS No-Action Alternative 2,782 10,859

+June Alternative A: Current Trends 3,669 11,821

+June Alternative B: Transit Connected 8,003 20,151

+Growth

+DSEIS Alternative 2 8,509 28,688

+DSEIS Alternative 3 10,909 34,988

-June Alternative A (Current Trends) is based on the DSEIS No-Action Alternative, but reflects an upward adjustment of growth targets more in line with current growth trends in Kirkland (e.g. pipeline projects under construction or in permit review) that have already outpaced the growth assumptions made for the area in the 2015 Comprehensive Plan.
+June Alternative A (Current Trends) was based on the DSEIS No-Action Alternative, but reflects an upward adjustment of growth targets more in line with current growth trends in Kirkland (e.g. pipeline projects under construction or in permit review) that have already outpaced the growth assumptions made for the area in the 2015 Comprehensive Plan.
 In general, June Alternative B (Transit Connected Growth) represents a reduced-growth version of DSEIS Alternative 2, to respond to community feedback requesting a more balanced approach to growth while still leveraging the significant Bus Rapid Transit investment and promoting the City's sustainability goals.
 Table B, below, describes some of the key adjustments made to DSEIS Alternative 2 to arrive at recommended June Alternative B. The memo in Attachment 2 provides additional details for each recommended Alternative for study.